benaitcheson/coder-academy-terminal-app/README.md

 ---
 ## Installation

-**Something about .sh file**

 If you have ruby installed on your computer there are a few steps to get RubyRecipe up and running.

 1. Download the git repo to your computer.
-2. Open the terminal or something to run the script.
+2. Open the terminal or something to run the script, could be bash or zsh.
 3. Navigate to the downloaded git repo.
 4. Type this code into the terminal.